ypedroo/asclepio/README.md

 docker pull mongo
 docker run --name asclepiomongo -p 17017:27017 -d mongo
 ```
-The next step would be run the code, on all operational systems you can use the dotnet core CLI and simple run on the porject folder
+The next step would be run the code, on all operational systems you can use the dotnet core CLI and simple run on the project folder
 ```shell
 dotnet run
 ```